GITvoren/ecommerce-react/README.md

 # Ecommerce React App

-This project is an Ecommerce website app built using the MERN stack.
-Note** This repository is its frontend.
-The repository link to its backend API is [this](https://github.com/GITvoren/ecommerce-api):point_left:
+This project is an Ecommerce website app built using the MERN stack. <small>Note** This repository is its frontend.
+The repository link to its backend API is [this](https://github.com/GITvoren/ecommerce-api):point_left: </small>

 [Live Demo](https://voren-ecommerce-app.vercel.app/). :point_left: